 - Automated E2E smoke testing in production is also a great idea, as a third line of defense

-This process needs to be flexible and adjustable to meet both business and teams needs.
+This process needs to be flexible and adjustable to meet both business and team needs.
 Quality is a very wide and subjective term.
 It is important to understand what it means to our product stakeholders.
-However, delivering quality software products usually can be done through a combination of culture, architecture, tests, and process.
+However, delivering quality software products usually can be done through a combination of culture, architecture, tests, and processes.

 - Culture shift